uwmadisoncals/cals-main-plugins/wp-photo-album-plus/readme.txt

 = Other Changes =

 * Improved behaviour of ugly browse buttons, both on pc and mobile.
-* Lighbox on mobile now always runs in (padded) fullscreen mode.
+* Lightbox on mobile now always runs in (padded) fullscreen mode.
 There is only a quit icon in the upper right corner.
 You can swipe left/right to browse through the images.
 * You can enter *all* in Table IX-A8 to make all settings runtime modifyable.

 = 6.4.18 =